 Families turn to Professional Organizers to help elderly members prepare to move from a larger home to smaller ones or apartments, including those in senior or assisted living communities.

-I’ve helped dozens of families in Phoenix and Scottsdale address this challenging, and often emotional, event.
+I’ve helped dozens of families in Arizona address this challenging, and often emotional, event.

 Often these same families call on me again when their loved one is ready to move to a smaller accommodation in response to declining needs.